FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/code-structure.md

 # Code Structure

 Structuring code in a way that is easy to navigate allows for a greater developer experience.
-In order to achieve this there are some guidelines to consider.
+In order to achieve this, there are some guidelines to consider.

 1. Fields in data structures should be alphabetical
 2. Avoid ordering by "admin functions", "getters", etc.